Arash97-Projects/Machine-learning-CNN/README.md

-# Char Digit Recognition - CNN
+# Character and Digit Recognition - CNN

 Handwritten character and Digit recognition is a fundamental problem in the field of computer vision and machine learning.
 This Project explores the use of Convolution Neural Network (CNNs) to recognize and classify handwritten character and digits.